 Don’t exaggerate or embellish with emotional details – simply state the facts concisely and ask for a resolution.
 A smile will go much further than a raised voice here, so be polite.
 It also pays to have a solution in mind so you can be specific about what you need.

 Keep on their case

-If your problem is not resolved when you first complain, you may need to go higher.
+If your problem isn't resolved when you first complain, you may need to take things higher.
 Ask to speak to management and calmly restate the problem, including facts on who you previously spoke to and when.
 The last thing any manager wants is an angry guest, so they should be keen to help.